TinoCalamia/the_ml_lifecycle_playbook/experimentation/README.md

 1. Design your experiment
 2. Write the experiment design proposal
-3. Download the attached CSV file
+3. Download the experiment summary template CSV file
 4. Fill in all relevant information
 5. Share with key stakeholders and get approval
-6. In case of changes keep the file up to date
+6. In case of changes keep the files up to date